-The bug was detected this week by Israeli security firm CheckMate that was awarded $1 million from Apple as part of its bug bounty program.
-The bug allowed hackers to access private information on devices through third-party applications such as WhatsApp messenger, Telegram and Signal messenger.
+The bug was detected this week by Israeli security firm CheckMate which was awarded $1 million from Apple as part of its bug bounty program.
+The bug allowed hackers to access private information on devices through third-party applications such as WhatsApp messenger, Telegram, and Signal messenger.

 In a statement sent to media outlets, Apple said: “We are aware of a public report issued today claiming that a security vulnerability exists in the macOS High Sierra operating system.
 We take user privacy very seriously and protect it with strong encryption standards.”

 It added: “We are working on a software update to protect our customers who use these products today but we are not yet offering them as an option in our store.”

 Apple has patched the vulnerability, but there are still some devices running outdated versions of the operating system.
 To update your device, you can do so manually by going to Settings > General > Software Update.
 If you're using a Mac with macOS High Sierra or later, you can simply click on "Update Now" at the bottom of your screen when prompted.

 If you don't see the option to update automatically or manually, you'll need to update manually by plugging in your device with a USB-C cable (the one that connects your iPhone XS or XR), connecting it to iTunes on your computer and waiting for it to prompt you for permission before proceeding with the installation.

 Apple has been hit with a serious security threat, with experts warning that iOS devices, Macs, and iPads are vulnerable to hacks that could allow hackers to access your personal data.
 Apple announced the issue in a statement on Monday morning, saying it was aware of the issue and had already begun working on a fix.